River Valley High School (California): 2022 ‘Slave Auction’ video

+On October 3, 2022, a video was created inside of the football locker room of the school’s football players to auction off their black teammates.
+Because of this shocking and disturbing event, these players were suspended and the varsity season was cancelled.

 History

 The school, the second high school in the city after Yuba City High School, was built due to Measure SS, a $30.6 million bond measure which was approved by local voters in 1999.